gramaziokohler/compas_fab_preworkshop/README.md

 Make sure you have opened Rhino 6 and Grasshopper at least once, so that it finishes setting up all its internal folder structure.

-> Q: If fails when trying to install on Rhino.
+> Q: It fails when trying to install on Rhino.

 Try starting the command line as administrator.
 Depending on the version of Python, it might be required or not.